English & English Composition

 The B.A. in English Pre-law track requires additional coursework in Business, Communication, History, Philosophy, Psychology, and Sociology.

-The University Writing Program consists of four composition courses: ENG 0950, remedial / developmental; ENG 1100, post-remedial / developmental; ENG 1101 and ENG 1102; prepares students with writing skills needed for success in any major.
-Ultimately, students must qualify to take and pass ENG 1102, then pass the English Proficiency test (otherwise take and pass ENG 3000) in order to graduate.
+The University Writing Program consists of three composition courses: ENG 1100, post-remedial / developmental; ENG 1101 and ENG 1102; prepares students with writing skills needed for success in any major.

 The skills developed in the English programs prepare students for careers or graduate study in Management, Finance, Communication and Government.
 Doctors, Engineers, Lawyers, and Presidents have former English majors within their ranks.
 The Pre-law track prepares students for Law School or careers related to Law, including Public Policy, Diplomacy.
 In any post-baccalaureate plan, faculty mentors and the Career Services Center provide support.